 Crumb Rubber/Tire Derived Products Grant

 FRANKFORT, Ky.
-(June 18, 2020) – Gov. Andy Beshear and Energy and Environment Cabinet (EEC) Secretary Rebecca Goodman today announced that $500,000 in grant funding has been awarded for benches, picnic tables and poured-in-place surfacing projects that utilize recycled waste tires.
+(May 14, 2021) – Gov. Andy Beshear and Energy and Environment Cabinet Secretary Rebecca Goodman today announced $529,800 in grant funding for benches, picnic tables, walkways and poured-in-place playground surfacing projects that utilize recycled waste tires.

 Waste Tire Working Group